 The origin of brainwriting is blurry; however, the technique started gaining popularity in the 1970s in Germany.
 Since then, it has traveled its way to other countries globally, and today it is being used in almost every popular and successful firm.

-According to popular research conducted in several companies by Kellogg School of Management shows, brainwriting has surpassed brainstorming in generating potential and unique ideas.
+According to popular research conducted in several companies by the Kellogg School of Management, brainwriting has surpassed brainstorming in generating potential and unique ideas.
 By including more people than before and utilizing a structure that allows everyone to express innovative ideas, brainwriting is becoming a very popular ideation method.

 What Makes Brainwriting Unique?